jk-oster/laravel-collection-trend/docs/README.md

 ---
 title: "Docs"
-description: "Generate trends from collections.
+description: "Generate trends from laravel collections.
 Easily create charts or reports."
 home: true
 ---

 ## Why?

 Most applications require charts or reports to be generated.
 Doing this over again, and again can be a painful process.
-That's why I've created a fluent Laravel package to solve this problem.
-This package is heavily inspired by [laravel-trend](https://github.com/Flowframe/laravel-trend) and uses for the biggest part exactly the same interface for creating trends.
+For this reason I've created a fluent Laravel package to solve this problem.

+This package is heavily inspired by [laravel-trend](https://github.com/Flowframe/laravel-trend) and exhibits for the biggest part exactly the same API for creating trends, however it operates on collections instead of models.

 ## Requirements